Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-I love earning AMEX Membership Rewards points with cards like The Business Platinum® Card from American Express OPEN and The Blue Business℠ Plus Credit Card from American Express.
+I love earning AMEX Membership Rewards points with cards like The Business Platinum® Card from American Express and The Blue Business℠ Plus Credit Card from American Express.
 And more flexibility is always a good thing.

 But this news isn’t earthshattering, because it’s already possible to indirectly transfer AMEX Membership Rewards points to Aer Lingus.

 That’s because British Airways and Iberia are already AMEX Membership Rewards points transfer partners, and they use the same type of points (Avios) as Aer Lingus.

 So in the past, you could, for example, transfer AMEX Membership Rewards points to British Airways or Iberia, then transfer those points to Aer Lingus.
 Here’s our step-by-step guide on how to transfer your Avios points between accounts.

 It’s worth knowing how to transfer Avios points between accounts, because each airline has a different set of partners and offers its own unique perks.

 Avios points are valuable for anyone looking for a way to save on short-haul flights within the US or Europe.
 Or those looking for award tickets to Europe!
 For example, you can book round-trip coach off-peak awards from 6 US Cities to Dublin for only 26,000 Avios points.

 But this news means you’ll be able to save a few steps!
 And continue to have flexibility in using your AMEX Membership Rewards points.

 Don’t Miss Out on This BIG Limited-Time Offer!